AdaptiveCpp/AdaptiveCpp/src/compiler/llvm-to-backend/clspv/llvm-to-clspv.md

 ### AddrSpaceCastRemovalPass

-Remove casting away the address space from arguments, as otherwise clspv doesn't know how to lower the generic pointer to SPIR-V.
+Remove casting away the address space from arguments, as otherwise clspv doesn't know how to lower the generic pointer to SPIR-V. This is done by first removing address space cast instructions and replacing uses with the operand.
+Then fixing up instructions that are no longer correctly formed, e.g mem intrinsics expecting no address space but now have one.

-### ICMPNullFixupPass

-Pass for fixing icmp instructions comparing a pointer with non-zero address space in the first operand against a nullptr with no address space in the second, by giving the nullptr constant the same address space.

 ### SROAParallelForPass